arnoldmak12/FrontEnd-HazardousUtilityPoles/README.md

 * Green: Lean factor < 2.5

 ## Additional steps
 We use the AEP API in our website, which uses HTTP requests.
-In order to enable these requests, you have to take the following steps:
+In order to enable these requests in your browser, you have to take the following steps:
-1. Navigate to Chrome Settings > Site Settings > Additional content settings > Insecure content
+1. Navigate to Browser Settings > Site Settings > Additional content settings > Insecure content
 2. Under the "Allow" section, click "Add"
 3. Enter https://utilitypolesafetyevaluator.herokuapp.com/ in the box and confirm